bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/js-tips/import.md

+---
+title: import
+weight: 0
+excerpt:
+seo:
+    title: ''
+    description: 'The static import statement is used to import read only live bindings which are exported by another module.'
+    robots: []
+    extra: []
+    type: stackbit_page_meta
+template: docs
+---

 # import

 The static `import` statement is used to import read only live bindings which are [exported](export) by another module.